Ioan Mihail Racoviță: Biography

 After the war, Racoviță was admitted to the Higher War School, graduating in 1921.
 In 1923 he became a lieutenant colonel, and in 1928 a colonel.
 He was promoted to the rank of brigadier general in May 1936, and to major general in June 1940.

 He commanded the Romanian Cavalry Corps during the initial phase of Operation Barbarossa in June 1941.
 With his corps he advanced from Romania to the Caucasus.
 He participated in Operation München, the Battle of the Sea of Azov and the Battle of the Caucasus.
 In May 1942 he was promoted to lieutenant general.
 He was replaced on 1 January 1943 and called back to Romania.

 Racoviță was recalled into active service on 25 January 1944 and took over the command of the 4th Army, which had to be completely rebuilt after the Battle of Stalingrad.
 He led the army in spring and summer of 1944, in defensive battles in Northern Romania against the advancing Red Army.
 Together with the Wehrmacht, the 4th Army repulsed several Soviet attacks in the First Jassy-Kishinev Offensive, First Battle of Târgu Frumos and Second Battle of Târgu Frumos.
 In July 1944 he was awarded the Knight's Cross of the Iron Cross of Nazi Germany.

-After King Michael's Coup on 23 August 1944, in which he played an important role, he was appointed Minister of Defense in the new pro-Allied government of General Constantin Sănătescu.
+At the start of Second Jassy–Kishinev offensive on 20 August 1944, he was in command of the 4th Army (part of the Army Group Wöhler), facing Rodion Malinovsky's 2nd Ukrainian Front west of Iași.
+Racoviță's forces fell back towards Bacău, and he was replaced three days later by general Ilie Șteflea.
+During the 23 August coup d'état he played an important role, alongside the communist activist Emil Bodnăraș and generals Dumitru Dămăceanu and Aurel Aldea.
+That same day, he was appointed Minister of Defense in the new pro-Allied government of General Constantin Sănătescu.
 He remained in this position until 5 November 1944, when he was named General Inspector of the Cavalry.

 Between 20 May 1945 and 20 May 1946 Racoviță was the Commandant of 3rd Inspectorate-General.
 He was then promoted to the rank of general and given the command of the 1st Army until 30 June 1947.
 On 1 September 1947 he was retired.

 In June 1950, he was arrested and imprisoned at Sighet Prison, where he died on 28 June 1954.